 We carry on research and development programs in connection with our corporate collaborations.
-As of June 30, 2006, we had collaborations with six major pharmaceutical/biotech companies comprised of: one with Janssen Pharmaceutica N.V., a division of Johnson & Johnson, relating to oncology therapeutics and diagnostics, two with Pfizer Inc., one initiated in 1999 and the other in the first quarter of 2005, relating to intrapulmonary asthma and allergy therapeutics, one with Novartis Pharma AG with respect to four different programs relating to immunology, oncology and chronic bronchitis, one with Daiichi Pharmaceuticals Co., Ltd. in the area of oncology, one with Merck, in the area of oncology, and one with Serono in the area of oncology.
+As of September 30, 2006, we had collaborations with six major pharmaceutical/biotech companies comprised of: one with Janssen Pharmaceutica N.V., a division of Johnson & Johnson, relating to oncology therapeutics and diagnostics, two with Pfizer Inc., one initiated in 1999 and the other in the first quarter of 2005, relating to intrapulmonary asthma and allergy therapeutics, one with Novartis Pharma AG with respect to four different programs relating to immunology, oncology and chronic bronchitis, one with Daiichi Pharmaceuticals Co., Ltd. in the area of oncology, one with Merck, in the area of oncology, and one with Serono in the area of oncology.
 All of these collaborations, excluding the recent Pfizer and the Serono collaborations, have a research phase during which we receive or received funding based on the level of headcount allocated to a program.
-In all of these collaborations if certain conditions are met, we are entitled to receive future milestone payments and royalties.
+In all of these collaborations, if certain conditions are met, we are entitled to receive future milestone payments and royalties.
 We cannot guarantee that these conditions will be met or that research and development efforts will be successful.
 As a result, we may not receive any further milestone payments or royalties under these agreements.
 Only the Merck program currently provides for regular research reimbursement payments.

 We are exploring new opportunities with existing and potential collaborators.
 Our earliest partnerships focused on the early stages of drug discovery, specifically on target discovery and validation.
 Our collaborations with Daiichi and recently with Merck are both later stage, focusing on drug discovery and development.
-Our 2005 collaboration with Pfizer covers compounds at the preclinical and lead designation stages while our 2005 collaboration with Serono covers a compound for which an IND was filed in December 2005 and obtained FDA approval in January 2006.
-We currently anticipate that in order to support our current research programs we will need to self-fund our own research programs, which involves an increased rate of spending on later stages of development prior to partnering with collaborative partners.
+Our 2005 collaboration with Pfizer covers a compound that Pfizer selected for advanced preclinical development in May 2006, while our 2005 collaboration with Serono covers a compound that began clinical trials in September 2006.
+We currently anticipate that in order to support our current research programs, we will need to self-fund our own research programs, which involves an increased rate of spending on later stages of development prior to partnering with collaborative partners.
 Therefore, it is expected that future collaborations may have an expanded focus and could include high throughput screening, combinatorial and medicinal chemistry, preclinical evaluations and/or clinical development of compounds we have discovered.
 In addition, we believe these future collaborations could be structured to consist of upfront payments, the purchase of our common stock, milestone payments upon meeting certain conditions, research or development reimbursement payments and/or royalties upon commercialization of products resulting from the collaboration.